Pyramid of Cestius: Inscriptions

 Another inscription on the east face is of modern origins, having been carved on the orders of Pope Alexander VII in 1663.
-Reading "INSTAVRATVM · AN · DOMINI · MDCLXIII", it commemorates excavation and restoration work carried out in and around the tomb between 1660-62.
+Reading "INSTAVRATVM⸱AN⸱DOMINI⸱MDCLXIII", it commemorates excavation and restoration work carried out in and around the tomb between 1660-62.

 At the time of its construction, the pyramid of Cestius would have stood in open countryside (tombs being forbidden within the city walls).
 Rome grew enormously during the imperial period, and, by the 3rd century AD, the pyramid would have been surrounded by buildings.
 It originally stood in a low-walled enclosure, flanked by statues, columns and other tombs.
-Two marble bases were found next to the pyramid during excavations in the 1660s, complete with fragments of the bronze statues that originally had stood on their tops.
-The bases carried an inscription recorded by Bartoli in an engraving of 1697:
+Two marble bases were found next to the pyramid during excavations in the 1660s, with fragments of the bronze statues that originally had stood upon them.
+The bases, now in the Capitoline Museums, carry identical inscriptions: